 - Disable a broken DM:

-- Enable a known working one:
+sudo systemctl disable --now gdm - Enable a known working one:

-sudo systemctl enable --now lightdm
+sudo systemctl enable --now lightdm - Verification:

-systemctl status lightdm
+systemctl status lightdmshould be active.

 - Disable a broken DM: